RavenAlexander/SBA-React/README.md

 # SBA - React Application
 You can view the website here: https://fastidious-dodol-8db52b.netlify.app/

 This application features the PokeAPI, which returns a list of data about Pokemon.
 Turn the pages to see a list of Pokemon names populated from first from last order (by order of the original Pokedex in the Pokemon Series).
+It also asks a very serious question, how many pokemon have you spotted in the wild?
+Use the counter to keep track!

 I made use of the React Hooks useState, useReducer and useEffect.